intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/databricks.md

 [Init script](https://learn.microsoft.com/en-us/azure/databricks/clusters/init-scripts) is used to Install BigDL or other libraries.
 First, you need to put the **init script** into [DBFS](https://docs.databricks.com/dbfs/index.html), you can use one of the following ways.

+__Note:__
+* To use the Python 3.8 environment (recommended version by BigDL), please set the Databricks runtime version to 9.1 LTS or 10.4 LTS.

 **a.
 Generate init script in Databricks notebook**

 Create a Databricks notebook and execute